National Conference on Crimes Against Children

 The National Conference on Crimes Against Children held in Washington, D.C., in 1993 and 1994 was noted for its impact on judicial, prosecutorial, educational, and legislative issues.
-The conference was one of the first bi-partisan supported conferences that involved three presidential administrations, and more than three hundred national experts on the sexual exploitation of children, gangs, and trafficking of children.
+The conference was one of the first bipartisan-supported conferences that involved three presidential administrations and more than three hundred national experts on the sexual exploitation of children, gangs, and trafficking of children.

-The 1993 conference focus was The Sexual Exploitation of Children: Creating an Investigative and Research Agenda for the 21st Century.
-The 1994 conference focus was "The Physical and Sexual Exploitation of Children: Evolving Strategies & Challenges to Research, Investigation and Prosecution".
+The 1993 conference's focus was "The Sexual Exploitation of Children: Creating an Investigative and Research Agenda for the 21st Century."
+The 1994 conference focus was "The Physical and Sexual Exploitation of Children: Evolving Strategies & Challenges to Research, Investigation and Prosecution."

 The conference founder and director was Randel (Randy) H. Skinner, a consultant to federal, state, and local law enforcement agencies.
-Skinner continues his work in this arena in over forty states with a major emphasis in Georgia, California, Mississippi (historic civil rights cases) and Texas.
+Skinner continues his work in this arena in over forty states with a major emphasis in Georgia, California, Mississippi (historic civil rights cases), and Texas.

 The conference included noted speakers from the Reagan, Bush, and Clinton administrations, and nationally recognized scholars on child advocacy.
-The conferences were also instrumental in the advocacy of the Jacob Wetterling Crimes Against Children Sex Offender Registration Act which passed in 1994.
+The conferences were also instrumental in the advocacy of the Jacob Wetterling Crimes Against Children Sexually Violent Offender Registration Act, which passed in 1994.

 History

 In 1989, Skinner coordinated a group of fifteen concerned law enforcement agencies from across Georgia, who met to explore the connection between white supremacist groups and the increase in crimes against African American youth.
 They also explored the increase in aberrant religious belief systems tied to familial homicides and the use of Santeria and Palo Mayombe in drug trafficking cases.
 This collaborative work developed into an educational component used to train law enforcement agencies nationwide throughout the 1990s.

-Skinner, concerned about the amount of violence against children, notably the increase in inner-city gang violence across the nation; increase in trafficking of children and rise in the sexual exploitation of children, decided to bring together the leading authorities on prosecution, investigation, and public policy to combat crimes against children.
+Skinner—concerned about the amount of violence against children, notably the increase in inner-city gang violence across the nation, increase in trafficking of children, and rise in the sexual exploitation of children—decided to bring together the leading authorities on prosecution, investigation, and public policy to combat crimes against children.
 This led to the formation of the 1993 and 1994 Conference on Crimes Against Children.

-In 1995, the focus turned to crimes against children across Mississippi and California, leading to work in both those states with national experts to increase the protection of Children.
-In Mississippi, Skinner traveled in 1996 – 1999 over 100,000 miles expanding his work on historic civil rights cases whose murders were unsolved.
-Skinner worked with statewide groups on racial reconciliation and restoration calling for justice in unsolved cases.
-By 1999, over twelve civil rights murder cases were solved with convictions, led by courageous prosecutors.
+In 1995, the focus turned to crimes against children across Mississippi and California, leading to work in both states with national experts to increase the protection of children.
+In Mississippi, Skinner traveled over 100,000 miles between 1996 and 1999, expanding his work on historic civil rights cases whose murders were unsolved.
+Skinner worked with statewide groups on racial reconciliation and restoration, calling for justice in the unsolved cases.
+By 1999, over twelve civil rights murder cases were solved, with convictions of the murderers.